BlessedUzama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -v bin /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern bin grep ^[a-zA-Z] /etc/ssh/sshd_config display lines starting with a character tr Ac Ze Replace all characters A and c from input to Z and e respectively
+grep -v bin /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern bin grep ^[a-zA-Z] /etc/ssh/sshd_config display lines starting with a character tr Ac Ze Replace all characters A and c from input to Z and e respectively tr -d Cc removes all letters c and C from input